 What We Do

-As an open access festival, Adelaide Fringe does not manage any venues outside of the Fringe Club.
-To promote sustainability, we have a venues agreement and Code of Conduct which all registered Fringe venues sign.
-As such, the artists agree to 'Aim to achieve the highest level of sustainable practices within [their] venue to help reduce the environmental impact of Adelaide Fringe events.'
+As an open access festival, Adelaide Fringe does not manage any venues or events.
+Our Venue Agreement which all registered Fringe venues sign states that all venues agree to 'Aim to achieve the highest level of sustainable practices within [their] venue to help reduce the environmental impact of Adelaide Fringe events.'
 Adelaide City Council funded venues also adhere to the Adelaide City Council sustainability policy.

 All glass and drink containers with a redeemable deposit are collected/sorted separately for recycling following Fringe-produced events by the Scouts Association.
 Additionally, all cardboard waste is collected and recycled; recycled and up-cycled furnishings are used to decorate the Fringe Club; and disposable cutlery made from cornstarch and food containers used at Fringe-produced events are biodegradable and compostable.
 Finally, at the Fringe Office and Box Office, we recycle all possible materials, such as paper, cardboard, printer cartridges, plastics, glass, metal etc.